nbdc-datahub/hbcd-docs/docs/help/faq.md

   <span class="arrow">▸</span>
 </div>
 <div class="notification-collapsible-content">
-<p>Quality control (QC) metrics derived from automated and manual raw data QC procedures (described in the section <a href="../../instruments/mri/qc/#raw-mr-data-qc">Raw MR Data QC</a>) are provided for each scan in the session-level <code>sub-&lt;label&gt;_ses-&lt;label&gt;_scans.tsv</code> file (<a href="../../instruments/mri/qc/#location-of-raw-data-qc-results-in-data-release">see details</a>).
+<p>Quality control (QC) metrics derived from automated and manual raw data QC procedures (described in the section <a href="../../instruments/mri/qc/#raw-mr-data-qc">Raw MR Data QC</a>) are provided for each scan in the session-level <code>sub-{ID}_ses-{V0X}_scans.tsv</code> file.
 A sampling approach was used to select a subset of data for manual review based on the automated QC metrics.
 Therefore, while automated QC metrics are available for all scans, not all will include manual QC metrics in the <code>scans.tsv</code> file.
 Also note that although the <code>QC</code> field is the overall manual QC score of 1 (pass) or 0 (fail), this field will automatically have a score of 1 if only automated QC was performed.</p>
 </div>

 <div id="faq-qcrec" class="notification-banner" onclick="toggleCollapse(this)">